Green Chilli Pickle Recipe (Hari Mirch Ka Achar)

 Can I make green chili pickle using readymade pickle masala powder?

-Mix the chopped green chilies, lime juice, and 1 cup of readymade pickle masala powder in a bowl and transfer the mixture to a clean glass jar.
+Mix the chopped green chilies, lime juice, and 1 cup of ready-made pickle masala powder in a bowl, then transfer the mixture to a clean glass jar.
 Then, follow the recipe as mentioned on the recipe card.
 You can also use my homemade Achari Masala.

 Do I need to refrigerate the chili pickle?

 No, if made and handled with care, this pickle will stay good at room temperature for upto a year.
 Moisture is the enemy of pickles.
-So ensure to use a clean and dry spoon when taking it out.
+Ensure you use a clean and dry spoon when removing it.
 Your hands should also be clean and dry.

-Is it necessary to heat the mustard oil?
+Is it necessary to heat the mustard oil before adding it to hari mirch ka achar?

 Yes, it is advisable.
-Mustard oil has a sharp, pungent taste, and when you heat it, some of the sharpness is mellowed down.
+Mustard oil has a sharp, pungent taste, and when heated, some of its sharpness is mellowed.
 Heating also eliminated any moisture in the oil, ensuring a long shelf life for the pickle.

 Pro Tips By Neha